Orthodox Celts: 2000s

-In 2001, Metropolis Records re-released Orthodox Celts debut album on CD, and as bonus tracks appeared the songs from the live album Muzičke paralele.
+In 2001, Metropolis Records re-released Orthodox Celts debut album with the band's songs from the split live album Muzičke paralele as bonus tracks.
 The following year, the band released their fourth studio album, A Moment Like the Longest Day.
-The album featured songs written by Đokić (who also sang lead vocals on "Can You Get Me Out?"), Petrović, new bass guitarist Dejan Grujić (formerly of Čutura i Oblaci and Ruž) and Colette Ioanniduoi.
-The album featured only one traditional cover, "Humors Of Scariff".
+The album songs were written by Đokić (who also sang lead vocals on "Can You Get Me Out?"), Petrović, new bass guitarist Dejan Grujić (formerly of Čutura i Oblaci and Ruž) and Colette Ioanniduoi.
+The album featured only one cover of a traditional song, "Humors Of Scariff".
 Block Out leader Nikola Vranjković produced the album, and the band moved to a more rock-oriented sound than on the previous releases.
-Promotional video was recorded only for the title track.
+Promotional videos were recorded for "Can You Get Me Out" and the title track.
 In 2002, Orthodox Celts performed on the Exit festival alongside Shane MacGowan, and Petrović appeared on the stage with MacGowan performing "The Irish Rover" with him.

 In 2007, the band released their fifth studio album, One, Two...
-Five, through Automatik records.
+Five.
 The album, produced by Nikola Vranjković, brought eleven songs, two of which are covers of traditional songs, and one of them being a cover of the Thin Lizzy song "Sarah".
 Unlike the band's previous releases, for which most of the band's songs were composed by Ana Đokić, songs for One, Two...
-Five were composed mostly by Dejan Lalić.
-In 2009, Đokić left Orthodox Celts, and was replaced by Nikola Stanojević.
+Five were composed mostly by Dejan Grujić.
+Several months after the album release, Đokić left Orthodox Celts, and was replaced by Nikola Stanojević.
+During the same year, PGP-RTS released the DVD World Music Stage, featuring the recording of performances from the Exit festival World Music Stage, including Orthodox Celts' performance.

+In 2009, the band wrote and recorded the music for the Yugoslav Drama Theatre play Prevođenje (Translating), directed by Dejan Mijač.